chrisnoonan98675/site/xl-deploy/how-to/update-a-deployed-application.markdown

 * To remove a deployable from all containers where it is mapped, select it in the left side of the Workspace and click ![Remove deployed from all containers](/images/remove_deployed.png).
 * To remove one mapped deployable from a container, select it in the right side of the Workspace and click ![Remove deployed](/images/button_remove_deployed.png).

-For information about skipping steps or stopping an update, refer to [link](/xl-deploy/how-to/perform-an-initial-deployment.html).
+For information about skipping steps or stopping an update, refer to [Deploy an application](/xl-deploy/how-to/deploy-an-application.html).